 Getting to Know the Lionhead Rabbit

-Lionhead rabbits are an excellent choice as a family pet, although they may not do well with very young children due to their small size and delicate bodies.
-They enjoy handling, are friendly, and have a reputation for being very playful.
-In fact they love toys and you can generally use toys made for cats with a Lionhead bunny.
-They are a good choice for a rabbit you can clicker train as they're motivated and interested in being with people.
-Lionheads also enjoy the company of other rabbits so getting your rabbit another bunny or even a Guinea pig can help keep both animals happy.
+Lionhead rabbits are an excellent choice as a family pet, although they may not do well with very young children due to their small size, delicate bodies, and energetic nature.
+However, they do enjoy cuddling and affection from their owners when exposed to handling early on.
+Lionheads are also very social and enjoy the company of other rabbits, so getting your rabbit another bunny or even a Guinea pig or another calm species can help keep both pets happy.

 Lionhead Rabbit Health and Welfare

-Feeding a Lionhead Rabbit
+Where to Find a Lionhead Rabbit

 Learning More About the Lionhead Bunny